20 Content Marketing Examples (and Tips to Learn from Them)

 AdEspresso knows two things.
 First, their topics are constantly changing, and the content marketing tips, social media posts, tricks, and optimization strategies they give are based on a specific environment that may not be relevant for very long.
 Second, the core of their advice will remain valid indefinitely.

-AdEspresso Post
+Adespresso Post

 So, many of their posts are formatted as ultimate guides and evergreen resources.
 Still, they also leverage a specific date in the title – sometimes year, sometimes month – to attract attention from people looking for the most updated content available.
 They probably change that title and slightly edit the post regularly, so the content works as both timely and evergreen.